CIA-Oceanix/CIA-Oceanix.github.io/_pages/research.md

 All OceaniX shared codes and datasets are availabe on our github repo [here](https://github.com/CIA-Oceanix).
 Some highlights below.

 {% assign number_printed = 0 %}
-{% for code in site.data.codelist %}
+{% for code in site.data.publist %}

 {% assign even_odd = number_printed | modulo: 2 %}
 {% if code.highlight == 1 %}